- Search magazine...

 Several of the major museums in Italy have decided to make their spaces and their works accessible in virtual mode to ensure visitors from all over the world the possibility to immerse themselves in the beauty of Italian art from the comfort of home.

-While waiting to be able to visit in person Italy's immense cultural heritage again, we suggest some of the best Italian museums to visit with a click.
+While waiting to be able to visit Italy's immense cultural heritage, we suggest some of the best Italian museums to visit with a click.

 Not sure where to start?
-We recommend to start your virtual tour from these unmissable museums:
+We recommend starting your virtual tour from these unmissable museums:

 1. Uffizi Gallery, Florence, Tuscany